 - What’s On

-Meşher’s winter exhibition, Alexis Gritchenko – The Constantinople Years, reopens after being closed due to the virus.
+Meşher’s winter exhibition, Alexis Gritchenko – The Constantinople Years, has reopened after being closed due to the virus.
 The cover story in the latest Cornucopia, No 61, It features more than 150 artworks Gritchenko created while visiting Istanbul.
 It is a stunning tour de force.

 Alexis Gritchenko, a Ukrainian painter and art theorist, spent about a year and half in Constantinople in the 1920s.
 He was active in the art community and is credited with helping to spread Avant-Garde ideas and styles in the local art scene.
 He is also particularly known for the watercolour paintings he produced while in Constantinople, as he would have known Istanbul, many of which are featured in the exhibition.